 The other day, we were talking about parents.

-When I made a joke about my dad, expecting an awkward silence to envelope the space between us, ‘Katie’ laughed along with me.
+When I made a joke about my dad (expecting an awkward silence to envelope the space between us) my friend laughed along with me.
 She told me how happy she was that I can talk about my dad like that, bring him up in small conversations, randomly find a way to link things back to him (like blaming his genes for the hefty price I pay for leg razors every month… ughh the pain).
 Sweet moments like this make me so happy.
-I want to be able to talk about him without making other people uncomfortable, because I should be able to talk about my parent, which will also allow me to feel at peace.
+I want to be able to talk about him without making other people uncomfortable because I should be able to talk about my parent, which also allows me to feel at peace.
 And you should too if you want to - don't let others stop you from healing and expressing how you feel.
 It can be the first step on the road to 'recovery'.